 The cost of short term disability insurance is determined by the underwriting process.
 The underwriting for short term disability insurance may differ slightly from long term disability policies.

 Individual long term disability insurance requires full underwriting.
 Insurers have to assess a person’s risk of filing a claim because benefits may be paid out for a long period.
 Therefore, insurers will assess your application based on your age, health, gender, the level of risk associated with your job, and any hobbies or interests that could cause disability.

 On the other hand, disability insurance carriers may not fully underwrite short term policies.
 As stated earlier, many short term policies sold on an individual basis are guaranteed issue, which means no underwriting.
 Others may only require the answering of questions about your health without the medical exam required for long term disability insurance.

 Injuries that cause temporary disabilities generally are not related to the insured’s age, health, job, or other risk factors.
-They just sort of happen, be it a bad fall that causes a broken bone or a complication of pregnancy.
+They just happen, be it a bad fall that causes a broken bone or a complication of pregnancy.
 Still, you may be asked about pre-existing health conditions that disqualify you from coverage or that will limit your benefits.

 The main factors that affect the cost of short-term disability insurance include:

 - Your income.
 Short term disability insurance policies typically pay 60 percent to 70 percent of your gross income.
 Therefore, the more you earn, the more you will receive in benefits, and the more you will pay in premium.
 Keep in mind that there may be a cap on benefits regardless of your income.
 This cap generally ranges between $5,000 and $6,500 a month.